 Hilt-shape: The hilt refers to the handle.
 This choice takes into account shape and material.
 This may seem like a purely aesthetic decision, but remember, the best champagne saber is the one that you or the wielder feels most comfortable handling.
 Ask yourself what might feel more secure, an enclosed calvary style hilt or a knife-like handle?
 A nimble-feeling wooden handle or a weightier metal one?
 Also consider how many champagne bottles will be sabered, and how often.

 Storage: The main consideration for storage is whether or not you will want your saber on display.
 For more ornate or specialized sabers, a stand may be choice for showing off, just a little.
-If you plan on travelling with your saber then a storage box or sheath would be optimum.
+If you plan on traveling with your saber then a storage box or sheath would be optimum.
 Check for upgrades in case you’d like both display and carry options for your saber.

 The Best Champagne Sabers